mattias-p/digraph123/README.rst

 .. image:: images/linear.png

-Another type
-of audio recording combines an intro part and a loop part.
-This can be described using two nodes labeled "start" and "loop" and two tracks - one going from "start" to "loop" and another going from "loop" back onto itself.
+Another type of audio recording combines an intro part and a loop or main part.
+This can be described using two nodes labeled "start" and "loop" and two tracks
+- one going from "start" to "loop" and another going from "loop" back onto itself.

 .. image:: images/loop.png